jonathancross/jc-docs/Bitcoin_mobile_privacy.md

 2. A passive observer controlling many nodes can pinpoint the IP address of the node which is first to broadcast a transaction.
 This information can then be used for geolocation, address clustering, etc.  This is unrelated to Bloom filter information leakage, but can be used to link transactions to a specific actual user.
 Bitcoin full nodes are less vulnerable to this sort of data collection because they are constantly relaying not only their own transactions, but all transactions on the network.

 #### Security:
 Without access to the full blockchain, payments can potentially be blocked and peers can hypothetically lie about (withhold) transactions from SPV clients.
+In the event of a hard fork, running your own full node ensures that you see the fork you are interested in rather than blindly trusting peers.

 ### Trusted peer: